 We then headed south on the river to a slough that showed promise.
 In this area we pulled up a couple of catfish that were too small to keep.
 These were released unharmed just like the first set of fish from this morning.
 While we were checking the juglines, fish were hitting the surface.
 The group decided that we were going to set out a trotline in this area, as well as throw out a bunch of jug lines.

-Thursday, December 29th, the morning was another stand off with the fog.
+Morning weather was another stand off with the fog.
 This time we were under a timeline.
 My son needed to be back at the boat launch at 11 am so his wife could pick him up.
 Unlike the day before, the fog did not burn off by 9am.
 When 10 am rolled around, the fog was still so thick we could barely see the other side of the river.
 Due to the fog, we decided to leave a little early.
 Instead of being able to drive the boats at close to full speed, we could only drive at maybe 1/2 speed.
 The fog was so bad at some spots we could we barely see 100 – 200 feet ahead of us.

 Because of the fog, we were not able to check the trotlines and jug lines on the way out.